assimilatereality/assimilatereality.github.io/_posts/2025-12-30-a-unified-approach.md

 **For Learning:**

 Each incident becomes an opportunity to improve all three tiers.
 Quick responses that worked become automated.
 Deep analysis becomes documented knowledge.
 Evolution happens continuously, not just after major failures.

+A common lapse I see is the drive to produce eliminates time to document AND to review documentation.
+Up-to-date documentation is worthless if personnel do not have the time and encouragement to review and learn from it.

 ## Why This Matters